Updated January 2023.

 Looking for a full-body workout that will improve your cardio and your strength?
 Try Rō Fitness!
 The best part about this studio is the location.
 Rō Fitness is located at Waller Creek Boathouse, which means you can stare out onto Lady Bird Lake as you’re working out on your rowing machine.
 The team pulls the machines out onto the patio overlooking the lake, meaning you can get in some Vitamin D as you row your way to better health.

-Hit the Water with Austin Rowing Club
+Hit the Lake with Austin Rowing Club

 Find Your Community at RIDE